juanjhb1894/ethOS-Monitor-UWP/README.md

 With this app you can easily to check the status of your farm / RIG / GPU from this application.
 You will discover very quickly if there is a RIG that needs your attention or solve problems.

-## Features
+# Features

 * SHH connection
-* Connection credentials saver
+* Simple UI
-* Rig stats
+* Rig Summary
+* GPUs Information
 * Compatible with ARM, X86 & X64 platforms

-* Simple UI
+# Note

+I hope everybody to enjoy the project.
+Any issue please report it

 ## Screenshots